nunoj1/dashboard/README.md

 # 5. Run
 pnpm dev
 Open http://localhost:5173 and sign in with Google.

-Build for Production
+# 6. Build for Production
-bash
 pnpm build
 node build
-Or use Docker / systemd on your VM.
+# Or use Docker / systemd on your VM.
 ```

 ---